6th HILux / InterNations Charity Tennis Tournament

-We have to reschedule the Tennis Tournament due to the measures taken by the government in order to stop the spread of the epidemic.
+We had to reschedule the Tennis Tournament due to the measures taken by the government in order to stop the spread of the epidemic.

-We regret any inconvenience this may cause to you but your health and safety is our highest priority.
+We regret any inconvenience this may have caused to you but your health and safety is our highest priority.

 If you have any question, feel free to contact us!